GitToby/tobydevlin.com-2.0/content/blog/2022-09-21-kubernetes-components-and-notes.md

 publish: true
 image: /content/img/netlifyCMS/k8s-logo.png
 tags:
   - kubernetes
   - cloud native
   - dev-ops
 ---

-# k8s
+Kubernetes is a production ready open-source system for running & orchestrating containers.
+It manages instances, self-heals, adds abstractions to make networking a breeze and allows multiple logical apps to run on the same logical deployment.

-deployment configuration - how ti create and update versions of your application. once you apply it the control plane schedules the instances to run on individual nodes.
-After the initial apply the control plane manages the instances and makes sure they are up-to-date, ensuring a healthcheck and self-healing when nodes go down.
+## Components of the System

-worker nodes can have multiple (100s) pods running. each node has processes `containter runtime`, `kublet` and `kube-proxy` running. without these runtimes it will fail - the **Container** runtime runs the pods & images, kubelet interacts with the **Container** runtime & the k8s master deployments, kube-proxy is responsible for sending requests to other services without impacting network performance
+**_Worker nodes_** can have multiple (100s) pods running.
+Each node has processes `containter runtime`, `kublet` and `kube-proxy` running. without these runtimes it will fail - the `containter runtime` runtime runs any number of **Container** images Wintin the **Pod**, such as docker or podman images. `kublet` interacts with the **Container**s and the kubernetes master Pods needed, `kube-proxy` is responsible for sending requests to other services without impacting network performance.

-the master node has simmilar; 4 services must be running. `api server`, which is responsible for interacting with the outside world and recieving the metadata changes including validation of requests. the `scheduler` app which is responsible for actual placement of jobs & pods.
-It interacts with the `kubelet` on nodes asking them to start the jobds. `controller manager` is responsible for understanding the existing layout of the state of the cluster, understanding which jobs have failed or need restarting, i.e. are out outside the resource definition bounds, and sends requests to the scheduler to get the resources spun back up. `etcd`  is a key-value store which acts as the 'brain' of the cluster, interacting with the other services to provide them the information needed to run.
-It is the stateful part of the k8s cluster
+The **_Master node_** has similar; 4 services must be running. `api server`, which is responsible for interacting with the outside world and receiving the metadata changes including validation of requests. the `scheduler` app which is responsible for actual placement of jobs & pods.
+It interacts with the `kubelet` on nodes asking them to start the jobs. `controller manager` is responsible for understanding the existing layout of the state of the cluster, understanding which jobs have failed or need restarting, i.e. are out outside the resource definition bounds, and sends requests to the scheduler to get the resources spun back up. `etcd`  is a key-value store which acts as the 'brain' of the cluster, interacting with the other services to provide them the information needed to run.
+It is the stateful part of the k8s cluster.

-# components of the build
+## Resource Types

 Below is the major components of an application running on kubernetes.
-We will be creating an example deployment using the Terraform kubernetes provider.
+There are many more types of resources k8s provides but these are the major ones.
+We will be creating an example deployment usingthe Terraform kubernetes provider.

 ![k8s overview](https://miro.medium.com/1*eVqphQ2aNKxqHPMPxjRzAA.png)